 for information on what moving expenses may be tax-deductible.

 - Begin to inventory and evaluate your possessions.
-Figure out what you haven’t used within the last year and either sale or donate it.
+Figure out what you haven’t used within the last year and either sell or donate it.

 - Make a list of everyone you need to notify about your move: friends, professionals,